 How Does Superannuation Work?

 Superannuation, or super, is a pretty simple idea, and it’s great for workers.
 In the early 1990s, the Australian Government made it law that employers must take a percentage of an employee’s ordinary earnings and pay it to a separate retirement savings account called superannuation.
-Employees can’t access the funds until they retire, which means that all of our super accounts grow over decades.
+Employees can’t access the funds until they retire, which means that every super account grows over decades.

-Superannuation funds are invested on your behalf in a whole range of assets like shares, cash and property with one objective: to grow it for your retirement.
+Superannuation funds are invested on your behalf in a range of assets like shares, cash and property, with one objective: to grow it for your retirement.

-The superannuation guarantee is currently 9.5%.
-That means that for every $1,000 you earn, an extra $95 goes into your superannuation account, paid by your employer.
-Over the course of a year, a decade and your whole working life, these numbers really add up.
+The superannuation guarantee is currently 11% which means that for every $1,000 you earn, your employer pays an extra $110 into your superannuation account.
+As time goes by, these numbers really add up.

 For example, a 30-year-old earning $60,000 a year and working until the retirement age of 65 with a standard ‘growth option’ superannuation account will have about $309,715 when they retire!

 The Billion-Dollar Question: Are our employers paying the required super contributions?

 When you multiply numbers like that across the whole Australian working population it becomes pretty clear that superannuation is a multibillion-dollar industry.
 But this multibillion-dollar industry is also hiding a billion-dollar problem.

 Millions of Australians might be missing out on their fair share of superannuation – and you might be one of them.

 Employers pay superannuation at the end of every quarter to their employees’ superannuation fund.
-But unlike weekly pay, superannuation is often not closely watched by an employee because it does not affect their take-home pay.
+But unlike weekly pay, superannuation usually isn’t closely watched by an employee because it does not affect their take-home pay.
 So, if an employer doesn’t make their legally required superannuation payments to their staff, it’s hard to spot.

 These late or missing payments by employers can occur for many reasons, including:

 - Innocent mistakes,